tachgurbanov/tachgurbanov/README.md

 ### Welcome to my GitHub!

-I'm a JS Developer passionate about the best web and mobile development technologies.
+I'm a Developer passionate about the best web and mobile development technologies.

 <div align="center" >